19hours/sg-statutes/Acts/Computer Misuse Act.md

 “damage” means, except for the purposes of section 13, any impairment to a computer or the integrity or availability of data, a program or system, or information, that —

-(a) causes loss aggregating at least $10,000 in value, or such other amount as the Minister may, by notification in the Gazette, prescribe except that any loss incurred or accrued more than one year after the date of the offence in question shall not be taken into account;
+(a) causes loss aggregating at least $10,000 in value, or such other amount as the Minister may, by notification in theGazette, prescribe except that any loss incurred or accrued more than one year after the date of the offence in question shall not be taken into account;

 (b) modifies or impairs, or potentially modifies or impairs, the medical examination, diagnosis, treatment or care of one or more persons;